By: Heather Keys

-The Southern Lights, otherwise referred to as the Aurora Australis, is an otherworldly spectacle of light that graces the skies of the southern hemisphere.
-Serving as the southern answer to the Northern Lights, or Aurora Borealis, this celestial event unfolds in a dazzling array of colors.
+The Southern Lights, otherwise known as Aurora Australis, is an otherworldly spectacle of light that you can see in the skies of the southern hemisphere.
+The southern counterpart to the Northern Lights (Aurora Borealis), this celestial event unfolds in a similarly dazzling array of colors.

-As luck would have it, certain locations on our planet provide front-row seats to this cosmic performance.
+As luck would have it, certain spots on our planet provide front-row seats to this cosmic display.

-Let’s embark on a journey to those places and discover the marvel that is the Southern Lights!
+Let’s head out on a journey to those places and celebrate the marvel that is the Southern Lights!

 Image by the European Space Agency on Wikimedia Commons